myanimestream/grobber/docs/guides/overview.rst

 .. glossary::

     Source
-        A source is an interface between an Anime streaming website and Grobber.
+        A source is an interface between an SourceAnime streaming website and Grobber.
         It extracts metadata and episodes from such a site and provides a search functionality.